What can one expect the day of surgery?

 Are there restrictions to lifting weights after heart surgery?

 After surgery, you will not be able to lift anything over five pounds until cleared by your physician.
-This will give your breast bone (sternum) time to heal.
+If you had open-heart surgery, this will give your breast bone (sternum) time to heal.

 Will I have a problem with depression after heart surgery?